 Car insurance covers the damage you cause in a car accident, and a full coverage policy includes coverage for damages to your own car, but that’s just the beginning.
 You can choose a variety of car insurance policy add-ons, typically referred to as an endorsement or a rider, to give you more protection.

-An insurance endorsement changes your insurance policy, allowing you to add other coverages or adjust standard coverages.
+An auto insurance endorsement changes your car insurance policy, allowing you to add other coverage types or adjust standard coverage.
 Basically, an endorsement allows you to customize your policy to meet your needs.

 List of common car insurance endorsements